-If Ed.M. or C.A.S. students receive an INP in a course that is needed to fulfill academic requirements, they must petition the Associate Director of their program to be allowed to take a substitute course.
+If Ed.M. or C.A.S. students receive an INP in a course that is needed to fulfill academic requirements, they must complete the Student Appeals Form.
 Ordinarily, such permission is granted for one course only.
-If students do not receive credit for the PCE due to a leave of absence that prevents them from completing the requirements or because they have received a failing grade in the PCE, they must petition the Co-Chairs of their program to be allowed to take a substitute course.
-In addition, students in a licensure track should note that certain courses required for licensure might not be eligible for substitution and the course might need to be retaken.
-Contact the appropriate Associate Director of the program for more information.
 Upon graduation or termination of degree candidacy, any outstanding INC grades will be converted to INP grades.
 See below section on Master's in Education (Ed.M.)
 Program Policies for more on Foundations requirements.